RobotsAndPencils/react-robits/README.md

 $ git remote -v # List available remotes
 ```

-First, run `npm run build-storybook` to recompile the distributable package from the branch you wish to deploy.
+First, from the root of your project folder, run `npm run build-storybook` to compile the distributable package from the branch you wish to deploy.

 Then, run one of the following commands...